v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadataemit-defineproperty-method.md

 #### <a name="parameters"></a>Parametry
  `td`
- [in] Token dla klasy lub interfejsu, na którym jest zdefiniowana właściwość.
+ [in] Token dla klasy lub interfejsu, w którym właściwość jest zdefiniowana.

  `szProperty`
  [in] Nazwa właściwości.